Thinking about a Roth IRA conversion?

 It's also important to keep in mind that the income from the conversion may raise taxable income into a higher tax bracket.
 However, the good news is that investors do not have to convert the entire IRA.
 Investors can easily request a partial conversion.

 Ironically, an IRA that has sustained significant losses can make an especially good candidate for conversion, as the lower balance will trigger a smaller upfront tax bill.

 Ready to convert to a Roth IRA?
 Below are a few helpful links:

 Converting an existing E*TRADE from Morgan Stanley Traditional IRA

 Transferring a Traditional IRA from another financial institution:

 Open both a Traditional IRA and a Roth IRA with E*TRADE.
 At the end of the Traditional IRA application, make the request to transfer an existing IRA to a new E*TRADE Traditional IRA.
 Once the assets are at E*TRADE, convert the Traditional IRA to the Roth IRA online, or call anytime for assistance.

 Note: Although the IRS has lifted the modified adjusted gross income (MAGI) limit for Roth IRA conversions, the MAGI limits for Roth IRA contributions still apply.

-†A distribution from a Roth IRA is federally tax-free and penalty-free provided the five-year requirement has been satisfied and one of the following conditions is met: Investor is age 59½ or older, suffered a disability, or is using the withdrawal for a qualified first-time home purchase.
+†A distribution from a Roth IRA is federal income tax free and penalty tax free provided the five-year requirement has been satisfied and one of the following conditions is met: the Roth IRA owner is age 59½ or older, suffered a qualifying disability, is deceased, or is using the withdrawal for a qualified first-time home purchase.